UMM-CSci-4453-S19/lab-7-decaf/README.md

 # Lab 7
 # Asynchronous node

-There are at least 3 ways to deal with the asynchronous issues arising from the intersection of node and mariaDB.
+There are at mays ways to deal with the asynchronous issues arising from the intersection of node and mariaDB.
+I will discuss two

 ## Approach One:  Coordinate using a data structure